Open from April through October

 Hiking in Port-Cros

-The island of Port-Cros boasts several hiking trails offering breathtaking views of the island and the natural riches of the Mediterranean.
-Before setting off to explore the island, be sure to visit the Maison du Parc National.
-Park staff will be able to provide you with more information on the various hiking trails, as well as on their missions!
+The island of Port-Cros several hiking trails that offer breathtaking views of the island and the natural beauty of the Mediterranean.
+Before setting out to explore the island, be sure to visit the National Park Visitor Center.
+Park staff can provide you with more information about the various hiking trails, as well as their work!

 Plant Trail

-Along the coast, marvel at the magnificent views from the village to La Palud beach.
-The return journey is easier if you go through the interior of the island.
+Along the coastline, marvel at the magnificent views stretching from the village all the way to La Palud Beach.
+The return trip is easier if you take the route through the island’s interior.

 Duration: 45 minutes